ArmandPhilippot/apeu/README.md

     └── link.astro
 ```

-It is up to you to define links to your sub-stories in `index.stories.astro` or `button.stories.astro`.
+When you need multiple stories files, it is up to you to define the links to your sub-stories in an "index" file.
+In the previous example, this file would be `index.stories.astro` or `button.stories.astro`.

 > [!IMPORTANT]
-> If you create a new story file (ie. `.stories.astro`), you'll need to restart the dev server to be able to access it in your browser.
+> Because the stories are injected earlier in the build steps, if you create a new story file (ie. `.stories.astro`), you'll have to restart the dev server to be able to access it in your browser.

-Only `.astro` extension is supported for stories.
-I'd like to use `.mdx` but if I'm right, Astro integrations can only inject routes for `.astro`, `.js` and `.ts` files.

-### i18n

-This project is i18n-ready and it is available in English and in French right now.

-All UI strings are stored as a key/value pair in a JSON file located in `src/translations`.

-Then each templates use some helpers to translate those messages in the current locale.
-It also supports pluralization and route localization.

-### Mailer

-This project uses [Nodemailer](https://nodemailer.com/) to allow sending emails with the contact form (through an API route).
-Make sure to configure your SMTP options using a `.env` file.

-The easiest way to get started is:

-1. `cp .env.example .env`
-2. Replace the placeholders in `.env` with your own configuration

-> [!NOTE]
-> If you want to test sending emails from `localhost` using your own mail server, you might need to add some permissions in your firewall.

-### Search
+### Themes

-The search is powered by [Pagefind](https://pagefind.app/), a fully static search library.
-It needs to index the contents in advance to be able to work.

-There are some caveats in dev mode:

-- You need to run `pnpm build` once before executing `pnpm dev` to build the search index and to be able to use the search form.
-- If you change the Pagefind config (like adding data attributes to filter the contents), the index will not be automatically rebuilt.
-You need to perform another build and to execute `pnpm dev` again.
-- The indexed images use the built URLs (the ones processed by Astro) so they can't be displayed in dev environment (so for now, I decided to deactivated them).

-### Dark and Light themes

 You can choose to use a dark theme or light theme while browsing the website.
 You can also choose to set the theme as `auto`.
-In this case, the website theme will be updated according to your operating system preferences.
+When using that setting, the website theme will be updated according to your operating system preferences.
 This is especially useful when you want to change the theme depending on the time of day.

-### RSS feeds

-A global feed is available in each language.
-This projects also supports individual feeds for each collections.

 ### View transitions